tdilauro/Simplified-wiki/Library-Registry.md

 ### Conclusion

 Browsing the library list is a use case in search of a user.
 A list of all the libraries in California is useless, especially if you can't filter or sort it.
 A list of all the Overdrive libraries in Belgium is useful, because there's only one such library--but searching for "Belgium" or "Brussels" should also give you that library.

+Our library list is going to be extremely lopsided.
+In the near future there will be a couple libraries that cover the entire universe, a couple libraries that cover (some populations in) the United States, two libraries in New York City, and hundreds of libraries in Connecticut.
+What's more, the entities that are running SimplyE collections in Connecticut are generally not the town libraries a person will think of as "my library".

+It needs to be really easy to find out whether you have SimplyE